culanomeara/pp5-peaknutrition/README.md

 ## Objective

 This product was created for Portfolio product Five submission for the Full Stack Software Development Higher National Diploma at [Code Institute](https://codeinstitute.net/).
-Amongst other assessment criteria, the product had to be built using HTML, CSS, JavaScript, Python and Django and feature full ecommerce ability, CRUD functionality and user authorisation.
+Amongst other assessment criteria, the product had to be built using HTML, CSS, JavaScript, Python and Django and feature full e-commerce ability, CRUD functionality and user authorisation.
 The product also had to be planned and designed using Agile methodologies.

 [Back to top](<#contents>)